mobile app bar

 Nov 9, 2013; Avondale, AZ, USA; NASCAR Sprint Cup Series driver Mark Martin (14) during practice for the Advocare 500 at Phoenix International Raceway.

-Biffle’s plane had taken off from the Statesville Regional Airport in North Carolina, and for reasons not yet revealed, it was making a return to the airport when it crashed.
-What’s even sadder is that it’s not the first aviation-related demise in the NASCAR World.
+Greg Biffle and his family’s death in a plane crash earlier this month has left the NASCAR community mourning.
+The 55-year-old former driver’s plane had taken off from the Statesville Regional Airport in North Carolina, and for reasons not yet revealed, it was making a return to the airport when it crashed.

-Former driver Mark Martin couldn’t hold in his feelings about it.
-He wrote on X, “I can’t help feeling angry.
-Aviation is a very safe way to travel, BUT has been savage to our racing community and families throughout history.”
+“I can’t help feeling angry.
+Aviation is a very safe way to travel, BUT has been savage to our racing community and families throughout history,” wrote Martin.

 Airplane and helicopter crashes have taken the lives of many notable NASCAR drivers throughout history.
+The tragic list is long:

-• Davey Allison (1993) – Just a few months after Kulwicki’s unfortunate death shocked the entire racing world, another disaster hit.
+• Davey Allison (1993) – Just a few months after Kulwicki’s death shocked the racing world, another disaster hit.
 Davey Allison died in a helicopter crash near the Talladega Superspeedway on July 12.
-Allison had been attempting to land the craft when it went out of his control and crashed.
+Allison had been attempting to land the craft when it went out of control and crashed.
 He was one of the most promising youngsters at the time.

 Post Edited By:Somin Bhattacharjee